Where

 will not begin accepting payments until puppies

-are born, and you have been advised that you are reachable on the list and we have a puppy available for you.
+are born, you have been advised that you are reachable on the list and we have a puppy available for you.
 As it is impossible for us to

 know how many of each color and sex will be